-- In the course of our work, we may collect and process information (personal data) about many different people (data subjects).
+- 5.1 In the course of our work, we may collect and process information (personal data) about many different people (data subjects).
 This includes data we receive straight from the person it is about, for example, where they complete forms or contact us.
-We may also receive information about data subjects from other sources including, for example, previous employers, previous churches, Welcome Churches and the Cornwall Registration Service.
-Personal data means information relating to a living individual who can be identified from that data and includes factual information eg date of birth, address, opinions eg.performance appraisal or online identifiers eg IP address - 5.2 We process personal data in both electronic and paper form and all this data is protected under data protection law.
-The personal data we process can include information such as names and contact details, education or employment details, age and visual images of people. - In some cases, we hold types of information that are called "special categories" of data in the UK DPA.
+We may also receive information about data subjects from other sources including, for example, previous employers, previous churches and the Cornwall Registration Service. - 5.2 We process personal data in both electronic and paper form and all this data is protected under data protection law.
+The personal data we process can include information such as names and contact details, education or employment details, age and visual images of people. - 5.3 In some cases, we hold types of information that are called "special categories" of data in the GDPR.
 This personal data can only be processed under strict conditions.

-'Special categories' of data (as referred to in the DPA) includes information about a person's: racial or ethnic origin; political opinions; religious or similar (e.g. philosophical) beliefs; trade union membership; health (including physical and mental health, and the provision of health care services); genetic data; biometric data; sexual life and sexual orientation.
+'Special categories' of data (as referred to in the GDPR) includes information about a person's: racial or ethnic origin; political opinions; religious or similar (e.g. philosophical) beliefs; trade union membership; health (including physical and mental health, and the provision of health care services); genetic data; biometric data; sexual life and sexual orientation.